The Breuil-M\'ezard conjecture for potentially Barsotti-Tate representations: Introduction.

-\end{ithm} We are able to apply this result and the techniques that we use to prove it to the problem of the weight part of Serre's conjecture.
-For any $\rbar:G_K\to\GL_2(\F)$ as above, we define a set of Serre weights $\WBT(\rbar)$ using potentially Barsotti--Tate lifts; it is the set of weights $\sigma$ such that $\mu_\sigma(\rbar)>0$.
-It follows from Theorem \ref{thm: intro version of main abstract result}(3) that $\WBT(\rbar)$ is precisely the set of weights predicted by the Buzzard--Diamond--Jarvis conjecture and its generalisations (\cite{bdj}, \cite{MR2430440}, \cite{gee061}).
+\end{ithm} (See the introduction to~\cite{GLS13} for a discussion of the history of the various definitions of predicted Serre weights for $\rbar$ and of their equivalence, and see section~\ref{subsec: local Serre weights} below for the precise definitions we are using.)
+We are able to apply this result and the techniques that we use to prove it to the problem of the weight part of Serre's conjecture.
+For any $\rbar:G_K\to\GL_2(\F)$ as above, we define $\WBT(\rbar)$ to be the set of weights $\sigma$ such that $\mu_\sigma(\rbar)>0$.
+It follows from Theorem \ref{thm: intro version of main abstract result}(1) that $\WBT(\rbar)$ is precisely the set of weights predicted by the Buzzard--Diamond--Jarvis conjecture and its generalisations (\cite{bdj}, \cite{MR2430440}, \cite{gee061}).
 We then prove the following result (see Corollary \ref{cor: main BDJ theorem}),

 \begin{ithm} Let $p>2$ be prime, let $F$ be a totally real field, and let $\rhobar:G_F\to\GL_2(\Fpbar)$ be a continuous representation.
 Assume that $\rhobar$ is modular, that $\rhobar|_{G_{F(\zeta_p)}}$ is irreducible, and if $p=5$ assume further that the projective image of $\rhobar|_{G_{F(\zeta_p)}}$ is not isomorphic to $A_5$.